francisnormand/GeometricEigenModeModel/README.md

 ### 2. Set up the conda environment

-The repository includes an `environment.yml` file to recreate the exact environment:
+The repository includes an `environment.yml` file to recreate the python environment used for the analyses:

 ```bash
 conda env create -f environment.yml